 - 7.1 Assemble materials required for dealing with the spill prior to putting on personal protective equipment. - 7.2 Inspect the area around the spill for any splatters or splashes - 7.3 Restrict activity around the spill until the area has been cleaned and disinfected, and is completely dry. - 7.4 Wear appropriate personal protective equipment for cleaning up a blood or body fluid spill.
 Gloves should be worn during the cleaning and disinfecting procedures.
 If the possibility of splashing exists, the worker should wear a face shield (or fluid resistant mask and eye protection) and gown.
 For large blood or body fluid spills, overalls, gowns or aprons, as well as boots or protective shoe covers should be worn.
 Personal protective equipment should be changed if torn or soiled, and always removed before leaving the location of the spill. - 7.5 Use disposable towels to mop up as much of the spill as possible.
-Discard the towels in a plastic-lined waste receptacle. - 7.6 Disinfect the entire spill area with a facility approved disinfectant and allow it to stand for the amount of time recommended by the manufacturer. - 7.7 Wipe up the area again using disposable towels and discard them into regular waste. - 7.8 Avoid splashing or generating aerosols during the clean up. - 7.9 Remove gloves and other PPE and perform hand hygiene according to Routine Practices.

-7.10 Care must be taken to avoid splashing or generating aerosols during the cleanup.
+Discard the towels in a plastic-lined waste receptacle. - 7.6 Disinfect the entire spill area with a facility approved disinfectant and allow it to stand for the contact time recommended by the manufacturer. - 7.7 Wipe up the area again using disposable towels and discard them into regular waste. - 7.8 Remove gloves and other PPE and perform hand hygiene according to Routine Practices. - 7.9 Care must be taken to avoid splashing or generating aerosols during the cleanup.